 SABB's remuneration activities are governed mainly by SABB's board of directors, despite the establishment of the Nomination and Remuneration Committee (NRC), the Board of Directors are ultimately responsible for promoting effective governance and sound compensation practices.
-The Remuneration and Nomination Committee, which is the delegated sub-board committee reporting to the Board of Directors and is independent in taking its decisions, consists of (3-5) independent or non-executive Board members or non-Board members selected by the Board, and such appointments are subject to SAMA no-objection.
-The NRC TORs are as follow:
+The Remuneration and Nomination Committee, which is the delegated sub-board committee reporting to the Board of Directors and is independent in taking its decisions, consists of (3-5) Non Executive Board and Non-Board members including two independent members and the Committee chairman shall be an Independent Director selected by the Board, and such appointments are subject to SAMA no-objection.
+The NRC TORs are as follows:

-- 1. The Nomination and Remuneration Committee shall act in accordance with the official decisions and instructions issued by the Supervisory Authorities or the directions communicated to the Committee by the Board of Directors. - 2.
-The Committee will undertake all tasks entrust thereto under these rules, and the SABB Directors Selection & Appointment Criteria Policy.
-The Board of Directors may entrust to the Committee any other tasks as required by the Board and the responsibilities undertaken thereby. - 3.
-Recommend to the Board of Directors the names of persons nominated for the membership of the Board in line with the policies and criteria outlined in the SABB Directors Selection and Appointment Criteria Policy and the pertinent policies and rules in place. - 4.
-To endorse the appointment of Senior Executives in respect of whom a "No-Objection" is required to be obtained from SAMA and to recommend and enforce succession policies for the Board and its committees, and for the Senior Management in coordination with the Bank's HR, and ensure the compliance of the executive management with such policies. - 5.
-To annually review the qualifications and skills required for the membership of the Board and to prepare a description of the capabilities and qualifications required including the time to be devoted by each Board member for the Board business. - 6.
-The Committee shall have in place a record containing details of Board member qualifications and skills in order to identify the additional skills required to activate the board's role to ensure fulfilment of its functions and responsibilities. - 7.
-To review the structure of the Board and make the necessary recommendations in this connection. - 8.
-To identify the weaknesses and strengths of the Board of Directors and make the necessary recommendations for rectification so as to achieve the Bank's interests, including the adoption of an acceptable and effective method for assessment of Board and Committees members.
+- The Nomination and Remuneration Committee shall act in accordance with the official decisions and instructions issued by the Supervisory Authorities or the directions communicated to the Committee by the Board of Directors. - The Committee will undertake all tasks entrusted thereto under these rules, and the Bank Directors Selection & Appointment Criteria Policy.
+The Board of Directors may entrust to the Committee any other tasks as required by the Board and the responsibilities undertaken thereby. - The Nomination and Remuneration Committee will assume the following responsibilities: - 1.
+Recommend to the Board of Directors to appoint representatives of the bank as board members in subsidiaries and affiliate companies and their board subcommittees. - 2.
+Propose policies and clear criteria for membership in the board of directors, Board sub-committees and the executive management - 3.
+Recommend to the Board of Directors the names of persons nominated for the membership of the Board in line with the policies and criteria outlined in the Bank Directors Selection and Appointment Criteria Policy and the pertinent policies and rules in place. - 4.
+Recommend to the Board and its subcommittees in the event of vacancy of any position in the Board or committees. - 5.
+To endorse the appointment of Senior Executives in respect of whom a "No-Objection" is required to be obtained from SAMA and to recommend and enforce succession policies for the Board and its committees, and for the Senior Management in coordination with the Bank's HR, and ensure the compliance of the executive management with such policies. - 6.
+To annually review the qualifications and skills required for the membership of the Board and to prepare a description of the capabilities and qualifications required including the time to be devoted by each Board member for the Board business.